 Never apply undiluted essential oil directly to a participant’s skin and ask before savasana starts if participants are okay with the use of essential oils.

-Using simple assists/adjustments in savasana
+simple assists in savasana

 In my experience most people opt-in for the savsasana secret sauce, but we need to remain mindful of individuals with allergies, skin sensitivities, and trauma.
 Respect those boundaries.